 Best time to visit Lisbon Lisbon weather

 The best time to visit Lisbon is during shoulder seasons like when it’s spring or fall elsewhere.
 The weather from March to May and September to October is nice with warm weather and less crowded squares.
-Hotel rates are cheaper then summer months.
+Hotel rates are cheaper than the summer months.

 What to pack for Lisbon?
 Packing for outfits and essentials

-For your trip to Lisbon, wear pretty dresses, clean cut pants/jeans, blouses and of course the usual travel essentials.
+For your trip to Lisbon, wear pretty dresses, pants/jeans, blouses and of course the usual travel essentials.

-If you are traveling on a long haul flight, here is a list of items here are a list of items for in-flight and arrival.
+If you are traveling on a long haul flight, here is a list of items for in-flight and arrival.